 How you handle this is based on what you know of your client, your relationship, and what you are comfortable sharing.
 You'll likely rely on your intuition in the moment to decide what to do, but remember intuition is simply lightning-fast decision-making based on your well-honed knowledge and experience.
 Thinking through options ahead of time will hone your intuition so you can ably manage a situation in the moment.
 Here are three ways you can go:

 1. You decide you are comfortable sharing your viewpoints.

-In my example at the beginning of this article, after the advisor and client were surprised by their differing viewpoints, the advisor followed up.
+In my example at the beginning of this article, after the financial professional and client were surprised by their differing viewpoints, the financial professional followed up.
 They talked about their perspectives and learned more about each another in a mutually respectful conversation.
-In doing this, they developed greater confidence in having challenging conversations: a good thing in an advisory relationship.
+In doing this, they developed greater confidence in having challenging conversations: a good thing in a client-financial professional relationship.

 2. You decide you're not comfortable sharing your political viewpoints.

 If you don't feel comfortable sharing your views, how do you respond without your client feeling dismissed or embarrassed about bringing up politics?
 Speaking authentically is often the way to go.
 Get clear in your own mind on why you don't want to discuss your viewpoints and share this honestly with your client.
 Here are ways you might say this:

 "I appreciate your asking about my perspective, and very much agree these issues are important.
 I've personally found these conversations can create distance between some clients and me.
 I value our relationship and don't want to risk changing it."

 "I know and hear how important these political issues are, and I respect that.
 Can you tell me more about what these issues mean to you?"
 You can then ask more questions like the ones suggested in Part I of this series.